 Requesting Disability Accommodations

 The Johns Hopkins University is committed to providing reasonable and appropriate accommodations to students with disabilities.
-Students in Advanced Academic Programs (AAP) who are in need of accommodations must notify, Rebecca Barron, at email@example.com 202.452.0983.
+Students in Advanced Academic Programs (AAP) who are in need of accommodations must notify, AAPDisability@jhu.edu or 202.452.0983.
 In addition, they must submit a Request for Accommodation Form and documentation completed by an appropriately credentialed professional.
 This documentation must provide a comprehensive evaluation of a specific disability that identifies the type of disability, describes the current level of functioning in an academic setting, and lists recommended accommodations.
-For additional information about submitting documentation, students can consult the Guide for Students located on the JHU Disabilty Services webpage.
+For additional information about submitting documentation, students can consult the Guide for Students located on the JHU Disability Services webpage.
 All documentation will be reviewed and reasonable accommodations will be provided based on the student’s needs.
 Depending on the accommodation, there may be a time delay before accommodations can be implemented.

 The Review Process

 The Director for University-wide Disability Services will review the documentation and make recommendations concerning the requested accommodations.
 The evaluation process includes a review of the documentation and a review to ensure that the accommodations do not alter the fundamental goals and essential standards of the program or service in question.
 Once the review process has been completed, the student will be informed.
 This process usually takes 3-4 weeks.

 The AAP Director of Student and Faculty Services will coordinate the delivery of the accommodations.
 The student’s instructor will be notified in writing of the accommodation(s).
 When appropriate, the advisor and the Student and Faculty Services Coordinator at the teaching site will also be notified.
 Please note that the type of disability will not be disclosed.
 The privacy rights of each student are honored to the fullest extent possible.
 It is recommended that the student make contact with the instructor on the first day of class, to discuss the accommodations.